filip26/titanium-json-ld/README.md

 # JSON-LD 1.1 Processor & API

-An implementation of the [JSON-LD 1.1 specification](https://www.w3.org/TR/json-ld/) in Java utilizing [Java API for JSON processing (JSR-374)](https://javaee.github.io/jsonp/).
+An implementation of the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/) specification in Java utilizing [JSONP](https://javaee.github.io/jsonp/) (Java API for JSON Processing).

 # Conformance

-The goal is to pass the official test suite and fully conform to the [JSON-LD 1.1 specification](https://www.w3.org/TR/json-ld/).
+The goal is to pass the official test suite and fully conform to the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/)  specification.

 ##  Status